jtw43/adi-hdl/docs/library/spi_engine/instruction-format.rst

        - When 1, data is sampled on the trailing edge and updated on the leading edge.

-.. _spi_engine spi-lane-mask-register:
+.. _spi_engine sdi-lane-mask-register:

-SPI Lane Mask Register
+SDI Lane Mask Register
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This register configures the mask that defines which lanes are active
+This register configures the SDI mask that defines which lanes are active
 (active-high).
-The user must define a mask that contains up to ``NUM_OF_SDI``
+The user must define a mask that contains up to ``NUM_OF_SDIO``
-lanes (the number of activated lanes cannot be bigger than the numer of lanes).
+lanes (the number of activated lanes cannot be bigger than the number of lanes).
 For now, it is possible to have up to 8 lanes due to the instruction size.

 .. list-table::